Twelve-inch single: Disco era

+Notably, Tom Moulton, and Scepter Records along with its production chief Mel Cheren (later co-founder of dance label West End Records) were involved in several of these pioneering steps due to their artists and heavy bass-range and strong uptempo song material, forward-thinking company executives and innovative remixing.

 First instrumental side

 This was released by Scepter to the flip side of the Ultra High Frequency "We're on the Right Track" seven-inch single in 1973.
-This issuing of the backing track enabled DJ's to use two turntables and mix between the vocal and instrumental versions of popular dance records, seguing them so that dancing patrons could enjoy the overall song for longer.
-A key reason of the time was that very few varispeed turntables existed, so DJ's would only blend into a track with the same drum tempo or BPM, which the instrumental naturally was.
+This issuing of the backing track enabled DJ's to use two turntables and mix between the vocal and instrumental versions of popular dance records, segueing them so that dancing patrons could enjoy the overall song for longer.
+A key reason of the time was that few varispeed turntables existed, so DJ's would only blend into a track with the same drum tempo or BPM, which the instrumental naturally was.
 This was in comparison to the then occasionally found 'Part 2' B-side of a record, while similar, tended to be the latter half of a lengthy album track, split for seven-inch release, but in many cases this wasn't the full instrumental, so could be more awkward to use.
 Scepter, from this single onward began to regularly add a non-vocal side, helping to make it an industry standard practice, with several other labels following suit particularly for dance records, and DJs embracing these as a useful tool during their sets.

 First extended edit

-While not his very first production work (his first mixing effort was the northern soul track by the Carstairs "It Really Hurts Me Girl" in 1973), in early 1974, during his quest to adapt songs beyond the radio-friendly three-minute mark for his mixtapes, soon-to-be famed disco mixer Tom Moulton went to record labels for material.
+While not his first production work (his first mixing effort was the northern soul track by the Carstairs "It Really Hurts Me Girl" in 1973), in early 1974, during his quest to adapt songs beyond the radio-friendly three-minute mark for his mixtapes, soon-to-be famed disco mixer Tom Moulton went to record labels for material.
 At Scepter Records, Cheren recalls playing Tom a previously released Scepter single by singer Don Downing called "Dream World".
 He had an extra copy of the master tape and let Moulton take it home to experiment.
 When Moulton brought it back a few days later, Cheren writes, "We were amazed: a so-so record was suddenly snappy, upbeat, and ten times better".
 But the biggest surprise, Cheren continues, was something "so radical I could hardly believe my ears".
 Moulton had stretched the original track, not even three minutes long, to almost double its time, and in the process debuted what would become known as the disco break.
 This innovation would eventually be issued on the song's re-release on a 7-inch 45 in July 1974, and earn Scepter a Billboard Trendsetter of the Year award in December 1974 for 'being the first label to make specialized mixes for discotheques'.